-Many professionals maintain licenses to practice their professions in multiple states for good business reasons.
+Many California professionals maintain multiple professional licenses to practice their professions in different states for economic or business reasons.
 But what many professionals may not understand is that multi-state licensure opens you up to California license board disclosure requirements if you are convicted of a crime in another state.
 If you are arrested for a DUI, for example, or are accused of another crime while on business or vacation in another state, this can put your California license at risk.

 Automatic reporting of criminal accusations and convictions to licensing boards via the internet now means this can happen virtually immediately.
 The speed with which criminal allegations are now communicated to licensing boards has been dramatically reduced in the last two years.
 California and state licensing authorities also have no mandatory duty to remove publicly available information about a licensee’s convictions from their websites–including convictions that are eventually dismissed under Penal Code Sec 1203.4 and Sec.
 1203.4a.
 So, if you are accused or convicted of a crime, this becomes public information.

 Hiring an attorney in these situations is critical since (unlike in a criminal proceeding where if you are arrested you are deemed innocent until proven guilty), in a licensing accusation, even if you are just arrested for a crime, with automated reporting, you will be asked to immediately explain your arrest to your state licensing board.

 It is even more critical to hire the right attorney in these cases, one both skilled in administrative law (who knows how to defend your professional license) and also one skilled in criminal law.
 You need to both reduce your risk of a criminal conviction and do so while not endangering your professional license.